 Commercial insurance in the UAE

-If you are running your own business or working as a freelancer in the UAE, you will need to make sure you are insured to the right level.
+If you are working as a freelancer or running your own business in the UAE, you will need to make sure you are insured to the right level.
 Both compulsory and optional forms of insurance are available, including:

 - Property insurance: optional but recommended for businesses with valuable assets.
 Policies can be tailored to cover premises, business equipment, stock on-site, and goods in transit.